Arizona Artists Guild Visual Arts Scholarship Program in Partnership with Arizona Watercolor Association and Arizona Clay Association

 Erin O’Dell, a Phoenix native, received her Bachelor of Fine Arts degree in Textile Design from Moore College of Art in Philadelphia, PA.
 Later she returned to Moore as an instructor teaching Museum Research: History of Textiles.

 A commercial artist for fourteen years, she designed textile and paper products in Philadelphia, New York and Arizona.
 As her interest in Fine Arts grew, she studied watercolor in Mexico, Jamaica, Ireland, Italy and Guatemala.
 A Juried Member of the Arizona Artists Guild, she is listed in Who’s Who in American Art and American Artists of Renown.
+A longtime member of AAG, she passed away in June, 2012 and instructed that her estate establish a perpetual scholarship in her name to be administered annually by the Arizona Artists Guild.

 All media considered.